robertpuccinelli/robertpuccinelli.github.io/_posts/2019-09-03-3d-printer-services.markdown

 ## Introduction

 Everyone at SCI-Arc has a Prusa.
 They are easy to use and they usually don't have bad prints.
 That being said, I bet Huan that we could get prints that are just as good as a Prusa with a printer that costs significantly less.
 After living with the printer for a year we are both incredibly happy with our decision and want to share our experience to help you understand that **there are other quality printers out there**.
 I am personally making this recommendation even after working with more expensive 3D printers on a daily basis (including Ultimakers, FormLabs, and Stratasys systems).
-Huan and I both satisfied with the **Ender 3 Pro** as an entry level printer and wouldn't hesitate to get it again if we had a choice.
+Huan and I are both satisfied with the **Ender 3 Pro** as an entry level printer and wouldn't hesitate to get it again if we had a choice.

 {% include figure image_path="/assets/images/posts/190903_StockEnder3Pro.jpg" caption="The Ender 3 Pro" %} {: .align-center .text-center .width-75 }
 <small>